 Figure 8.16: A peaking filter: (a) pole-zero diagram; (b) frequency response.
+Here the filter is set to attenuate by 6 decibels at the center frequency.

+$\beta (\beta + 2\omega)$

-Here the filter is set to attenuate by 6 decibels at the center frequency. multiplying the input or output by the product of the distances of the two poles to the peak on the circle, or (very approximately): $$\beta (\beta + 2\omega)$$ For some applications it is desirable to add a zero at the points 1 and -1, so that the gain drops to zero at angular frequencies 0 and π .
-8.3.5 Peaking and band-stop filter In the same way, a peaking filter is obtained from a shelving filter by rotating the pole and the zero, and by providing a conjugate pole and zero, as shown in Figure 8.16.
-If the desired center frequency is ω , and the radius of the pole and zero (as for the shelving filter) are p and q, then we place the the upper pole and zero at $$p(\cos\omega + i\sin\omega), q(\cos\omega + i\sin\omega)$$ As a special case, placing the zero on the unit circle gives a band-stop filter; in this case the gain at the center frequency is zero.
+For some applications it is desirable to add a zero at the points 1 and -1, so that the gain drops to zero at angular frequencies 0 and π .

+8.3.5 Peaking and band-stop filter

+In the same way, a peaking filter is obtained from a shelving filter by rotating the pole and the zero, and by providing a conjugate pole and zero, as shown in Figure 8.16.
+If the desired center frequency is ω , and the radii of the pole and zero (as for the shelving filter) are p and q, then we place the the upper pole and zero at

+$$P_1 = p \cdot (\cos \omega + i \sin \omega)$$ $$Q_1 = q \cdot (\cos \omega + i \sin \omega)$$

+As a special case, placing the zero on the unit circle gives a band-stop filter; in this case the gain at the center frequency is zero.
 This is analogous to the one-pole, one-zero high-pass filter above.

-8.3.6 Butterworth filters A filter with one real pole and one real zero can be configured as a shelving filter, as a high-pass filter (putting the zero at the point 1) or as a low-pass filter (putting the zero at -1).
+8.3.6 Butterworth filters

+A filter with one real pole and one real zero can be configured as a shelving filter, as a high-pass filter (putting the zero at the point 1) or as a low-pass filter (putting the zero at -1).
 The frequency responses of these filters are quite blunt; in other words, the transition regions are wide.
 It is often desirable to get a sharper filter, either shelving, low- or high-pass, whose two bands are flatter and separated by a narrower transition region.

-A procedure borrowed from the analog filtering world transforms real, one-pole, one-zero filters to corresponding Butterworth filters, which have narrower transition regions.
-This procedure is described clearly and elegantly in the last chapter of [?].
-Since it involves passing from the discrete-time to the continuous-time domain, the derivation uses calculus; it also requires using notions of complex exponentiation and roots of unity which we are avoiding here.
-To make a Butterworth filter out of a high-pass, low-pass, or shelving filter, suppose that either the pole or the zero is given by the expression $$\frac{1-r^2}{\left(1+r\right)^2}$$ where r is a parameter ranging from 1 to inf.
-If r = 0 this is the point 1, and if $r = \inf it$'s -1.
+A procedure borrowed from the analog filtering world transforms real, onepole, one-zero filters to corresponding Butterworth filters, which have narrower transition regions.
+This procedure is described clearly and elegantly in the last chapter of [Ste96].
+The derivation uses more mathematics background than we are using here, and we will simply present the result without deriving it.

+To make a Butterworth filter out of a high-pass, low-pass, or shelving filter, suppose that either the pole or the zero is given by the expression where r is a parameter ranging from 1 to ∞ .
+If r = 0 this is the point 1, and if $r = \infty$ it's -1.

+$$\frac{1-r^2}{\left(1+r\right)^2}$$

-Then, for reasons which will remain mysterious, we replace the point (whether pole or zero) by n points given by: $$\frac{(1-r^2) - (2r\sin(\alpha))i}{1+r^2 + 2r\cos(\alpha)}$$ where α ranges over the values:
+Then, for reasons which will remain mysterious, we replace the point (whether pole or zero) by n points given by:

+$$\frac{(1-r^2) - (2r\sin(\alpha))i}{1+r^2 + 2r\cos(\alpha))}$$ where α ranges over the values: